|Terrorism, Violence and Religion, basic course, 7,5 ECTS Credits|

 |After completion of the course the student should be able to:

-- clarify Muslim and Christian understandings of the use of violence
+- clarify different religion understandings of the use of violence

 - describe similarities and differences within and between these two traditions when it comes to the understanding of the use of violence